Drinking Swimming Pool Water in an Emergency

 Depending on the outdoor temperature, and time of year, after a few days without filtering or chlorine generation, the pool water will begin to deteriorate and begin to grow some algae.
 This deterioration can be greatly minimized if the pool is immediately covered in some way after losing power.
 Some pool owners already have covers, but if you do not, a sufficient size tarp will work OK (a good prep to have).
 A cover will help keep sunlight from breaking down the existing chlorine in the water.

 The chlorine that is put in swimming pools to maintain sanitation from bacteria, algae, and other nastiness, will break down fairly quickly when exposed to the UV rays in sunlight.
 Normally, the chlorine level of a properly maintained pool is kept at about 3 to 5 ppm (parts per million), while 4 ppm or less is considered safe to drink.
-It would be wise for you to have your own test kit for checking chlorine level, Poolmaster Smart Test 6-Way Combo Test Strips, 50 Strips
+You can check this with a swimming pool test kit.

 During a disaster situation when the pool pump will not operate (e.g. loss of electrical power), chlorine tablets floating around in their dispenser container will help to keep some level of chlorine in the pool.
 But without filtration and agitation, its effectiveness will be diminished and not dispersed adequately throughout the pool.
 At some point the pool will probably begin to grow algae.